EmilHvitfeldt/ISLR-tidymodels-labs/docs/12-unsupervised-learning.md

 There is not a lot of agreement between labels which makes sense, since the labels themselves are arbitrarily added.
 What is important is that they tend to agree quite a lot (the confusion matrix is sparse).

-One last thing that is sometimes useful is to perform dimensionality reduction before using the clustering method.
-Let us use the recipes package to calculate the PCA of `nci60` and keep the 5 first components. (we could have started with `nci60` too if we added `step_rm()` and `step_normalize()`).
+One last thing is that it is sometimes useful to perform dimensionality reduction before using the clustering method.
+Let us use the recipes package to calculate the PCA of `nci60` and keep the 5 first components (we could have started with `nci60` too if we added `step_rm()` and `step_normalize()`).

 ```r